Actuarial Studies Information

 SupportProfessor Maxwell works closely with the actuarial community and the CNS Career Design Center to help graduates obtain entry-level jobs and to help continuing students obtain summer internships.
-Approximately 20 actuarial employers will participate at the CNS Fall Career Expo, which is on Sept 24 from 1- 6 pm in the Frank Erwin Center.
+Approximately 20 actuarial employers will participate at the 2015 CNS Fall Career Expo, which is on Monday September 21st from 1:00 pm - 6:00 pm in the Frank Erwin Center.
 About 10 actuarial employers will attend the CNS Spring Career Expo.

 The actuarial profession has a long history of supporting our actuarial program with their time (serving on advisory boards, presenting to the student club, providing mock interviews, and recruiting interns and full-time employees) as well as with financial contributions.
 We received gifts from about individuals and businesses last year as well as support from the professional organizations Actuaries Club of the Southwest and the Southwest Actuarial Forum.
 During the 2011-2012 academic year, 35 students were awarded $53,500 total in scholarships funded from annual donations, $13,000 total in endowed scholarships and $24,600 total in TDI internship/scholarships.
-For information on the special financial aid available for continuing actuarial students (scholarships, TDI Internship-Scholarships, and Forgivable Loans), please see the financial aid announcement 2112-2013 (will be updated soon).
+For information on the special financial aid available for continuing actuarial students (scholarships, TDI Internship-Scholarships, and Forgivable Loans), please see the financial aid announcement 2012-2013 (will be updated soon).

 Actuarial Program Faculty and AdvisorsMark Maxwell, PhD, ASA